B:Side Fund logo

 B:Side offers a comprehensive suite of small business financing products.
 Their loan range spans from $10,000 to $5.5 million.
 They specialize in SBA 504 loans and SBA 7(a) loans through partnership with traditional lenders, while also offering proprietary B:Side Fund direct loans.
 For non-borrowers, they provide B:Side Assist, an AI-powered business platform to help owners improve financial decision-making.
 They serve three customer segments: business owners seeking growth capital, lenders looking for service provider partnerships and CRA credits, and brokers facilitating commercial real estate and business acquisition financing.

 B:Side distinguishes itself through dual designations as a Certified Development Company and Community Development Financial Institution (CDFI), indicating alignment with underserved market lending.
-Their lender network includes partnerships with regional banks (Timberline Bank, Bank of Colorado, Redstone Bank), and they market responsive service and SBA expertise.
+Their lender network includes partnerships with regional banks (Timberline Bank, Bank of Colorado, Redstone Bank), and they market responsive service and SBA experience context.
 The company demonstrates diverse success across industries—their case studies include design studios, coffee shops, yoga studios, CPAs, and transportation services.
 They also offer multilingual support (Spanish, English, Arabic, Chinese, Dutch, French, German, Italian, Portuguese, Russian) and maintain active lending operations across four western states.

 B:Side appears legitimate and operationally credible, with verifiable business addresses, a specific phone line (303.657.0010), and documented lending relationships.
 However, the website displays placeholder content (interest rates and loan statistics show "0"), suggesting either technical issues or outdated web infrastructure.
 Prospective borrowers should verify current rates and terms directly.
 The organization's 35-year track record and CDFI/CDC certifications are genuine differentiators, but borrowers should understand that B:Side often acts as a facilitator rather than sole lender, particularly for SBA products requiring bank partnerships.